Our next 40 hr Intensive begins on Saturday, Oct. 3, 2026

 investment

-We have found over the years that offering scholarships and 'early bird' pricing tends to create unnecessary competition among students for who is in the 'most' need, and can also perpetuate financial disparities even further.
+We have found over the years that offering scholarships and 'early bird' pricing tends to create unnecessary competition among students for who is in the 'most' need, and can exaggerate financial disparities even further.
 Instead, we offer three distinct tiers of pricing, allowing you to choose the option that best suits your budget.
-We set up this way so there is no competition for scholarship funding, no stress about early bird pricing, only an honest look at what you can afford to pay out in exchange for this experience and certification.
-You can use the 'Green Bottle' method from Alexis J. Cunningfolk to assist in deciding which price you'll pay in exchange for this training.
+This way there is no competition for scholarship funding, or stress about early bird pricing, only an honest look at what you can afford to pay in exchange for this experience.
+We recommend you to use the 'Green Bottle' method from Alexis J. Cunningfolk to assist in deciding which price you'll pay in exchange for this training.

 Please complete the form so we can get to know you better!